densify-dev/Container-Optimization-Data-Forwarder/README.md

-# Densify Container Data Forwarder
+# Container Optimization Data Forwarder

 <img src="https://www.densify.com/wp-content/uploads/densify.png" width="300">

-Densify Container Data Forwarder is the container that collects data from Kubernetes via Prometheus and forwards that data to Densify to analysis of how the containers are running to provide recommenditions about how to size the containers.
+The Densify Container Optimization Data Forwarder is the container that collects data from Kubernetes via Prometheus and forwards that data to Densify.
+Densify then analyzes how the containers are running and provides sizing recommendations.

 - [Requirements](#requirements)
 - [Usage](#usage)